Feyerabend/bb/workbook/projects/ch05/calendar/INTERVAL.md

-Certainly!
 Interval arithmetic is a way to handle uncertainties and errors in calculations by working with intervals rather than precise numbers.
 In essence, each number is represented as an interval, which accounts for possible variations or uncertainties in the value.
 This is particularly useful in scenarios where we need to track errors that accumulate over multiple calculations.

 Basics of Interval Arithmetic in C